gi-no/blog_mean_stack/article2.md

 <div id="change_order"></div>
 Change order of the list
 ================
-Now, we see the message list, but new message is appended on the bottom of the list, instead of on the top of the list.
+Now, we see the message list, but new messages are appended on the bottom of the list, instead of on the top of the list.
 Let's append new message on the top of the list like Twitter.
 Also, let's show only last 20 messages instead of all the messages.

-On WebSocket code, use "push" instead of "unshift" to append new item on the top of message.
+On WebSocket code, use "push" instead of "unshift" to append new item on the top of the messages.

 client/components/socket/socket.service.js: